Google Ads

 So if you have a good idea of your baseline numbers, and sell similarly priced items, it can be an excellent bidding strategy to try out.

-However, it’s crucial to follow Target CPA’s best practices to get the best results with the bid strategy and avoid issues like starving your campaigns from traffic.
+However, it’s important to follow Target CPA’s best practices to get the best results and avoid issues like starving your campaigns from traffic.

 Dennis Moons